olaniyi2oguns/workplace-9/README.md

 This project is a continuation of the last project ([workplace-8](https://github.com/olaniyi2oguns/Workplace-8.git))

+**Objective of the project**

+*The objective of this project is to introduce the concept of automation of routine tasks in DevOps and use Jenkins, a popular open source automation server, to automate the deployment process of our Tooling Website.
+The project highlights the importance of automation in ensuring speedy and repeatable deployments, especially when dealing with a large number of servers.
+Continuous integration (CI) is also introduced as a software development strategy that increases development speed while ensuring code quality.
+The project aims to use Jenkins to automate the building and testing of code before merging it with the shared repository.*

 # Installation and configuration of Jenkins server

 The image below shows the architecture of the solution we want to make.